These days we tend to treat subscriptions like a bowl of M&M’s at a party—we have way more than we actually should.

 Do you have another product?
 A premium tier?
 Extra features?
 First, prove that your service is worthwhile, then show other solutions you can offer.
 This can be anything from a paid tier to a completely different product.

 The classic example is the ‘freemium’ model used by companies like Spotify.
-They draw users in with a free option, then encourage customers to upgrade to a premium tier for advanced functionality.
+They draw users in with a free option, and then encourage customers to upgrade to a premium tier for advanced functionality.
 They're then able to get additional revenue from their existing customer base—with no extra acquisition cost required.

 There are plenty of benefits to a subscription business model.
 But there’s no one size fits all approach.
 Your strategy will differ based on which product or service you sell, as well as the industry you're in.